UWM-Libraries/lc-git/_episodes/04-review.md

 * try to express git commands in a non 'git' way
 * try to visualise what commits are doing to your repository

 If you want to practise more feel free to keep practicising making changes to your file and committing the changes.
-If you want to explore more git commands, search for some more online or follow one of the suggested links below.
+If you want to explore more git commands, search for some more online or review the suggested links in this lesson's [Quick Reference page](../reference.md).